 THE OTHER FELLOW.
-How seldom do our dreams come true!
-The very thing our fancy lets Us hope in time will be our own, some other fellow always gets.
-We fall in love : our mind's diseased The brain is in a foolish whirl; And while we worship from afar Some other fellow gets the girl.
-We try for wealth, deluded fools!
-As men from Adam's time have done And while we toil, and strive, and fret, Some other fellow yanks the bun.
+How seldom do our dreams come true

+The very thing our fancy lets Us hope in time will be our own, me other fellow always gets.
+We fall in love: our mind's diseased.

+The brain is in a foolish whirl;

+And while we worship from afar

+Some other fellow gets the girl.

+We try for wealth, deluded fools !
+As men from Adam's time have done and while we toil, and strive, and fret, Some other fellow yanks the bun.
 We yearn for fame, and struggle To win some measure of renown, And find that to posterity Some other fellow's name goes down.
-If we were of the hope bereft, That in some fairer world than this That the other fellow might get left!
-Ah! what torment life would be, topped the Shooting.
+Ah! what torment life would be, If we were of the hope bereft, That in some fairer world than this That the other fellow might get left!